Romans 7

 For the good that I want, I do not do, but I practice the very evil that I do not want.

 If Christians are frustrated trying to live the Christian life, it is because they are trying to live the Christian life.
-They’re trying to produce fruit, do the right thing, and live up to the standard, but it’s just not happening.
-They feel like yo-yos – up one day, down the next.
-When they fail to perform they promise to try harder and then they fail again.
+They’re trying to produce fruit, do the right thing, and live up to the standard, but they cannot deliver a consistent performance.
+Like yo-yos, they’re up one day and down the next.
+When they fail to perform, they promise to try harder, only to fail again.
+The good news: Only One person ever lived the Christian life, and it wasn’t you.
+Christ is your life.

 Romans 7:20